 Probably the word we most dread to hear, yet one that all of us who have wolfhounds are likely to hear at some time, since it is estimated that one in ten dogs will have some form of tumour.
 It is also a subject on which there are many misunderstandings and misconceptions, not only among owners but in the veterinary profession.
-The last is probably due to the fact that widespread treatment of cancer in animals is still new and has only been included in the course of study at veterinary schools in the UK over the past two decades.
+The last is probably due to the fact that widespread treatment of cancer in animals is still relatively new and has only been included in the course of study at veterinary schools in the UK over the past three decades.

 The proper name is neoplasia - literally "new growth" - and the features which define it are persistence/purposelessness/proliferation.
 There are two types of neoplasia: malignant which destroy, invade, and metastase (spread); and benign, which grow locally and by expansion rather than invasion.
 A benign tumour is like an egg, with well defined edges which can be felt around.
 It can usually be removed by surgery.
 Even a benign tumour, though, can cause problems through pressure, for example if it occurs in the brain.
 A malignant tumour has no clear edges and will ulcerate and spread.
 Since the boundary cannot be defined it is impossible to remove all the cancer cells by surgery.
 Malignant tumours metastase by lymphatic invasion, haematogenous route, or transcoelonic spread.
 Such metastasis in dogs is generally to the lungs but it can be to any part of the body.
 The only way to tell the difference between a benign and malignant tumour is to examine a sample under a microscope.
 Benign tumours can become malignant.